Sirtheprogrammer/sir-whatsapp/README.md

 MIT License

 ## Support
-For support, email support@sirtech.com or create an issue in the GitHub repository.
+For support, email support@sirtech.com or create an issue in the GitHub repository. # sir-whatsapp